In-Context Learning Enhanced Credibility Transformer: Introduction

+Our primary contributions are the answers to the above questions.
+First, we provide an architectural innovation that enables ICL within the Credibility Transformer architecture.
+Second, we verify that this ICL improves the performance of the Credibility Transformer, and we give explanations for these improvements.
+Third, we show how the ICL-Credibility Transformer enables us to predict on new data with new categorical levels that have not been available during model training.
+The following items are going to be presented:

-\paragraph{Architectural innovation.} We introduce the ICL-Credibility Transformer, a novel architecture that extends the base Credibility Transformer with ICL capabilities.
-Our design features the following three ICL components that serve at augmenting the credibilitized CLS tokens by context information including the response information of the context batch. \begin{itemize} \item[(a)] We design an {\it outcome token decorator} which augments the CLS tokens of the context batch by response information \item[(b)] We design a cross-batch attention mechanism that enables the instances of the target batch (to be predicted) to learn from the outcome augmented instances of the context batch.
+\paragraph{Architectural innovation.} We introduce the ICL-Credibility Transformer, a novel architecture that extends the {\it base Credibility Transformer} with ICL capabilities.
+Our design features the following three ICL components that serve at augmenting the credibilitized CLS tokens by context information including the response information of the context batch. \begin{itemize} \item[(a)] We design an {\it outcome token decorator} which augments the CLS tokens of the {\it context batch} by response information \item[(b)] We design a cross-batch attention mechanism that enables the instances of the {\it target batch} (to be predicted) to learn from the outcome augmented instances of the context batch.
 This context learning takes place in the space of the CLS tokens, i.e., in the same space as the original CLS tokens of the base Credibility Transformer live.
 This is enforced by reusing the frozen decoder from the base Credibility Transformer, as we discuss next. \item[(c)] We use the same projection layer as in the base Credibility Transformer to decode the outcome decorated CLS tokens.
-This is justified by the fact mentioned in item (b) saying that the ICL takes place in the space of the CLS tokens. \end{itemize}
+This is justified by the fact mentioned in item (b) saying that the ICL takes place in the space of the CLS tokens, we come back to this in the training methodology below \end{itemize}

-\paragraph{Theoretical framework.} We establish formal connections between ICL mechanisms and classical credibility theory, proving that our ICL basically represents a credibility mechanism that regulates the impact of the context on the target instances to be predicted.
-We demonstrate that the attention weights serve as adaptive, data-driven credibility factors that depend on both feature similarity and exposure levels, generalizing the fixed credibility weights of classical approaches.
+\paragraph{Theoretical framework.} We establish formal connections between ICL mechanisms and classical credibility theory, proving that our ICL represents a credibility mechanism that regulates the impact of the context on the target instances to be predicted.
+We demonstrate that the attention weights serve as adaptive, data-driven credibility factors that depend on feature similarity, generalizing the fixed credibility weights of classical approaches.